 To guarantee safety for your family, check the RV’s tires during the preparation process.
 On top of relying on them while driving, you will also be relying on the tires at night if you choose to sleep inside the RV.
 Keep your family safe by checking each tire’s air pressure.
 If they need to be filled, look in the manual for the recommended PSI.
 Additionally, examine each tire’s tread wear and determine if there is any cracking.
 If you have a Good Sam RV Extended Warranty plan, these checks are covered in a free RV inspection to keep your vehicle safe.
 Once you have a vehicle with acceptable tires, you are more prepared to have a safe and smooth RV trip.

 Use An RV-Specific Route Planner

 Additionally, fully prepare for your trip by using an RV-specific route planner.
-Phone GPSs have become increasingly popular and many families utilize them on road trips.
+Phone GPSs or route planning software to help you plan your route have become increasingly popular and many families utilize them on road trips.
 While they offer directions to nearby restaurants and gas stations, they do not provide significant information for RV drivers.
 Such information includes overhead clearance restrictions and RV-prohibited roads, bridges, and tunnels.
 Fortunately, an RV-specific route planner can navigate you in the fastest way possible for your specific vehicle.
 Invest in this type of planner before taking off on your RV road trip adventure.